KyleKun/blog/content/en/posts/free_will.md

 In my opinion, the appropriate answer is "nothing".
 Basically, ignore everything that you just read.
 Embrace the illusion.
 Change nothing.

 Why?
 Because in the case everything said here is not true, free will somehow magically exists and scientists or AI discover the secrets behind conciousness and how the brain works, you will not impact yours and others' lives in any way by changing how you live your life now.
-Of course, it's reasonable to embrace the illusion since we are wired to do so, maintaining a sense of agency is vital for our well-being and the well-being of those around us.
+Of course, it's reasonable to embrace the illusion since we are wired to do so (https://www.youtube.com/watch?v=zpU_e3jh_FY), maintaining a sense of agency is vital for our well-being and the well-being of those around us.

 But maybe, maybe, with the evolution of AI and brain-computer interfaces, transhumanism will be a thing in the future and this illusion will be broken.
 But to be honest, if that ever happens, humanity will probably not even have to think about it.